hotwire-django/turbo-django/README.md

 ## Experiments

 As we are several to experiment on the integration, I suggest we all dump our code in a sub-directory of `experiments/` so we can all benefit from the ideas of others.
-Those experiments can be cleaned-up and made reusable later in the `src/` directory.
+Improvements and utilities can then be generalized out into the `turbo` package at the top-level.

+## Turbo
+The `turbo` directory contains the package with helpers, templatetags and utilities for integrating Turbo tightly into Django.
+Currently, it contains a `Broadcastable` mixin and a Django Channels websocket consumer to allow for realtime updates with Turbo Streams.

 ## License

 Turbo-Django is released under the [MIT License](https://opensource.org/licenses/MIT) to keep compatibility with the Hotwire project.

+If you submit a pull request.
+Remember to add yourself to `CONTRIBUTORS.md`!